autotwin/lessons/config-files.md

 ## Exercise 1

-Use a text editor to recreate the following:
+Use a text editor to recreate the following `.yml` file:

 ```bash
 # From the example of a mesh composed of two quadrilateral elements